 There was a time when having just a few photos in a Craigslist posting or an ad would be enough to entice a potential renter to come through the doors of your apartment community and take a tour.
-Now, competition has grown and technology has allowed people to experience more on their portable and smart devices which demands apartment marketers to think of new ways to show off an apartment community.
+Now, competition has grown and technology, like digital media, has allowed people to experience more on their portable and smart devices which demands apartment marketers to think of new ways to show off an apartment community.
 Attention spans have decreased while the expectation of quality has gone up.
 And the attention has become less about the amenities and finishes.
 The focus is on the neighborhood… the location…. the lifestyle.
 So, what is the best way to communicate that?

 The SKY is the LIMIT